PopnPrimp/popgym/resources.md

 * [Cards Against Harassment](http://www.cardsagainstharassment.com/)- Some more cards with messages to quiet street harassers
 * [Stop Street Harassment](http://www.stopstreetharassment.org/our-work/nationalshhotline/)- Organization providing support and resources to those who face street harassment, including a national hotline to talk to somebody if you need to.
 * [Anti-Violence Project](https://avp.org/)- Hotline and resources to those experiencing hate crimes and other forms of violence
+* [Queer Fighters](https://www.patreon.com/queerfighters)- Videos and resources on Self-Defense and BJJ from the folks at [Four Elements](https://fourelementsfitness.com/) in Oakland

 ### Mental Health
 * [Rest For Resistance](https://restforresistance.com/read)- TQPoc Mental health reads and resources